Darren Uyenoyama

-Darren Uyenoyama (born October 15, 1979) is an American professional mixed martial artist currently competing for Pacific Xtreme Combat in the Flyweight division.
-A professional competitor since 2002, Uyenoyama has formerly competed for the Ultimate Fighting Championship, Strikeforce, DREAM, DEEP, and Shooto.
+Darren Uyenoyama (born October 15, 1979) is a retired American professional mixed martial artist.
+Uyenoyama formerly competed for the Ultimate Fighting Championship, Strikeforce, DREAM, DEEP, and Shooto.

 Background

 Uyenoyama was born and raised in San Francisco/South San Francisco area, and is a third-generation Japanese-American.
 Uyenoyama attended El Camino High School where he participated in wrestling.
 He also wrestled at Skyline College and was studying Kinesiology.
 He began training at Ralph Gracie's Brazilian jiu-jitsu academy while attending college.
 Uyenoyama had a successful career in BJJ, winning tournaments, and eventually transitioned his skills to mixed martial arts.

 Mixed martial arts career

 Early career

 Uyenoyama had his first mixed martial arts fight in 2002 against Rambaa Somdet, and although he did win his debut, he took a five-year hiatus before returning with another win.

 DREAM

 Uyenoyama made his DREAM debut against Hideo Tokoro and lost the fight via unanimous decision.